 Making sure you get outdoors each day, even for 15 minutes on your lunch break, ensuring your work area is light and airy and sitting near windows can help.

-You could also consider investing in a light therapy box to mimic natural outdoor light or using a daylight alarm clock (which gradually wakes the user up by emulating sunrise) to help you get up in the mornings.
+If your schedule is tight or the weather is acting like a personal insult, there are workarounds: You could also consider investing in a light therapy box to mimic natural outdoor light or using a daylight alarm clock (which gradually wakes the user up by emulating sunrise) to help you get up in the mornings.
+Think of it as borrowing a bit of “morning” when the season refuses to provide it.

 Exercise – Feeling down thanks to the clock change can leave you feeling low in energy, which might put you off being more active.